Understanding HDR candidate-supervisor relationship challenges

 While there have been substantial investigations into the challenges faced by undergraduate students in regards to campus sexual violence, there remains a large gap in knowledge regarding the experiences of students undertaking higher degree research, particularly in the context of their relationships with supervisors.

-The pilot study (Phase 1) explored the observations and experiences of staff who worked closely with postgraduate research candidates and their supervisors, and sought to understand whether anecdotal awareness of issues in supervision relationships were substantiated and systemic.
+The pilot study (Phase 1) involved a literature review and 47 anonymous interviews with professional and academic staff responsible for graduate research management across all faculties at UNSW and The University of Melbourne, in addition to representatives from central university services.
+The research explored the observations and experiences of staff who worked closely with higher degree research students (HDRs) and their supervisors, and sought to understand whether anecdotal awareness of issues in supervision relationships were substantiated and systemic.

-While the great majority of postgraduate research candidates reported a strongly positive experience of undertaking their degree, many of the staff interviewed for the project recognised the inherent power imbalance between candidates and supervisors, and for candidates within the university hierarchy, as well as a reluctance to report problems.
+While the great majority of HDRs reported a strongly positive experience of undertaking their degree, many of the staff interviewed for the project recognised the inherent power imbalance between candidates and supervisors, and for candidates within the university hierarchy, as well as a reluctance to report problems.

 Relationship issues observed by interviewees included: